ponderworthy/MultiJACK/README.md

     echo ""
     echo "Starting zita-j2n #"$1" ..."
     echo ""
-    zita-j2n --jserv SOFT$1 --float 127.0.0.1 55555
+    zita-j2n --jname zita-j2n-mj$1 --jserv SOFT$1 127.0.0.$1 5555$1

-For the current test example, after all of the above are running in their separate xterms, I start two more xterms, one running this command:
+Three of these are run, one at a time, each in its own xterm:

     bash SOFT-IP 1

-the other

     bash SOFT-IP 2
+    bash SOFT-IP 3

 ### Real Testing and Use

-So we have the following, each started in its own xterm, in order:
+So after Cadence has JACK running well, we have the following, each started in its own xterm, in order:

+    bash HARD-IP 1
+    bash HARD-IP 2
-    HARD-IP
+    bash HARD-IP 2
-    SOFT 1
+    bash SOFT 1
-    SOFT 2
+    bash SOFT 2
+    bash SOFT 3
-    SOFT-IP 1
+    bash SOFT-IP 1
-    SOFT-IP 2
+    bash SOFT-IP 2
+    bash SOFT-IP 3

-And we have all of these processes running, and the xterm with HARD-IP reports the IP link running.
+And we have all of these processes running, and the xterms with HARD-IP report the IP links connected.
 How do we do actual use testing?
 Items of note:

 * To run multiple JACK servers on one motherboard, each JACK server has to have its own name.
 This has been a standard ability of JACK for ages, but rarely used.
 When a name is not specified, there is a default which is universal.
-* Cadence and its corrolary tools is designed to use the default, so in the above setup, we use it too as the single hard server.
+* Cadence and its corrolary tools is designed to use the default, so in the above setup, we use the default as the single hard server, to keep things as simple as possible for now :-)
 * The soft servers are all named SOFT1, SOFT2, et cetera.
 * There are two ways to use a named JACK server.
 One is via command-line option; for zita-j2n above, the option is "--jserv", and many (but definitely not all, and probably not most) JACK client applications will let you specify JACK server name by a command line option.
 * The other is an environment variable: the JACK client library looks for $JACK_DEFAULT_SERVER, to give the name of the JACK server, and if the variable is present will use it unless told otherwise by code inside the client application.